larryknaebelobsidian/kingdom/Proposition 185. This doctrine enforces that of Divine Providence..md

 >5. the removal from Egypt;
 >6. the establishment of a Theocratic Kingdom;
 >7. the varied transactions of that Kingdom;
->8. the care of good and ‘punishment of wicked kings;
+>8. the care of good and punishment of wicked kings;
 >9. the raising up of prophets;
 >10. the removal of the Theocracy;
 >11. the provisions made for its re-establishment;